dseyler/simvascular.github.io/documentation/multi_physics/user-guide/fluid_solid_interaction/appendix_restart_after_remesh/readme.md

 ## Appendix: Restarting a simulation after re-meshing

-If a simulation is to be restarted after re-meshing has occurred, the new mesh must be added to the input file. svFSIplus will create a directory called n-procs, where n is the number of MPI tasks for the simulation, and we will refer to this as the run directory.
+If a simulation is to be restarted after re-meshing has occurred, the new mesh must be added to the input file. svMultiPhysics will create a directory called n-procs, where n is the number of MPI tasks for the simulation, and we will refer to this as the run directory.

 1. In the run directory, find the stFile\_n.bin.
 Make a symbolic link: